FreeRTOS/coreHTTP/README.md

 # coreHTTP Client Library

-This repository contains a C language HTTP client library designed for embedded platforms It has no dependencies on any additional libraries other than the standard C library and [http-parser](https://github.com/nodejs/http-parser), and a customer-implemented network transport interface.
+This repository contains a C language HTTP client library designed for embedded platforms.
+It has no dependencies on any additional libraries other than the standard C library and [http-parser](https://github.com/nodejs/http-parser), and a customer-implemented network transport interface.
 This library is distributed under the [MIT Open Source License](LICENSE).